picocontainer/picocontainer.github.com/patterns.md

 Chain multiple constructors to a common place (using this(...)).
 Always define hashCode() alongside equals()
 Prefer immutable value objects that I can easily throw away.
-Have a special value for 'nothing' - e.g. Collections.EMPTY_SET.
+Have a special value for 'nothing' - e.g. Collections.EMPTY\_SET.
 Raise checked exceptions when the caller asked for something unreasonable - e.g. open a non-existent file.
 Raise unchecked exceptions when I can't do something reasonable that the caller asked of me - e.g. disk error when reading from an opened file.
 Only catch exceptions that can be handled fully.
 Only log information that someone needs to see.
-Classes that are designed for "Constructor Injection":injection.html are better citizens than those that are not.
+Classes that are designed for [Constructor Injection](injection.html) are better citizens than those that are not.